AdguardTeam/AdguardKnowledgeBase/11.vpn/04.FAQ/docs.en.md

 * Traffic limit is 3 GB per month
 * Some locations are not available
 * Streaming services are not supported
-* Torrents are not supported
 * Email clients can’t be used for sending messages (for AdGuard VPN for iOS and Android)

 > The last point should be addressed separately: users of the free version of AdGuard VPN for iOS and Android cannot send emails in email clients.
 It’s impossible because we block port 25, which is used for outgoing emails, and thus reinsure against spam.
 However, sending emails in the browser version of email services works perfectly, and on AdGuard VPN for Android you can add apps to exclusions so that email apps will function as well.

 ### How many devices can be connected to AdGuard VPN simultaneously?
 Most likely you are reading this because you’ve seen the “Maximum number of connections reached” warning.
 One AdGuard VPN subscription covers **5 simultaneous connections** (to any devices you want).

 If you reach the limit and want to connect another device, please disconnect any of your devices that you are not using.
 To do so, click or tap the “Disconnect” button on the corresponding device.
 Alternatively, if you need to connect more than 5 devices, you can purchase additional subscription (it will cover 5 more devices).

 ### What subscription options do you have?
-We have 2 price plans: **Monthly** (billed once a month) and **Yearly** (billed once a year) subscriptions.
+We have 3 price plans: **1 month** (billed once a month), **1 year** (billed once a year) and **2 years** (billed annually) subscriptions.
 [Choose whichever suits you best](https://adguard-vpn.com/license.html).

 ### How does the 30-day money-back guarantee work?
-We grant our customers a possibility to return 100% of funds they spent on AdGuard Annual subscriptions purchased from https://adguard-vpn.com/ (for subscriptions purchased elsewhere, look for the refund policy of that particular reseller).
-For Annual subscriptions we have 30-day money-back-guarantee.
-All refund requests for Annual subscriptions made within 30 days since the purchase date are satisfied no matter what the reason is.
+We grant our customers a possibility to return 100% of funds they spent on AdGuard 1 year subscriptions purchased from https://adguard-vpn.com/ (for subscriptions purchased elsewhere, look for the refund policy of that particular reseller).
+For 1 year subscriptions we have 30-day money-back-guarantee.
+All refund requests for 1 year subscriptions made within 30 days since the purchase date are satisfied no matter what the reason is.

-To get a refund for Annual subscription purchased on [the official website](https://adguard-vpn.com/), you need to contact the support team: support@adguard-vpn.com.
+To get a refund for 1 year subscription purchased on [the official website](https://adguard-vpn.com/), you need to contact the support team: support@adguard-vpn.com.
 Processing time will depend on the payment method you have chosen and usually takes up to 5-10 business days.